 Economics Requirements The Department of Economics offers a major in economics leading to the degree Bachelor of Arts (BA) or to the degree Bachelor of Science (BS).
 The BS program has a stronger quantitative component that prepares the student for graduate work in economics or for more analytical areas of government and business.
 The BA is less quantitative and is broader; both degrees provide an excellent base for graduate work in any of the social sciences or in professional programs such as law or Master of Business Administration.

-Students completing either the BA or BS degree are required to take Principles of Microeconomics and Principles of Macroeconomics, an economics writing course, and 20 credit hours of economics elective courses, including 10 credit hours at the 600-level.
+Students completing either the BA or BS degree are required to take Principles of Microeconomics and Principles of Macroeconomics, an economics writing course, and 15 credit hours of economics elective courses, including 6 credit hours at the 5000-level.
 In addition, students in both degree tracks take courses in Intermediate Microeconomics and Macroeconomics, although the BS courses are calculus-based.
-BA students also complete Elementary Economics, while BS students complete Applied Regression and Correlational Analysis and Applied Economic Models and Forecasting.
+BA students also complete Elementary Economics, while BS students complete a 2-course econometric sequence.